klingtnet/klingtnet.github.io/content/articles/almost-30-best-albums-of-2021.md

 ![Album Art of Submotion Orchestra - Finest Hour](https://f4.bcbits.com/img/a2343263499_16.jpg)

 I am sorry for having another reissue in the list, but that's how it is.
-Actually I'm not sorry at all because this album is bloody gem and your life will be worse if you have never listened to it!
+Actually I'm not sorry at all because this album is a bloody gem and your life will be worse if you have never listened to it!
 Submotion Orchestra are a seven piece band from England that are influenced by soul, dub(step), electronica and trip-hop.
 I have no idea how this record, released in 2009, could fly under my radar until this year.

-A platter so versatile that it fits any time and moment, ideally the more mellow ones.
+A record so versatile that it fits any time and moment, ideally the more mellow ones.

 <iframe style="border: 0; width: 100%; height: 120px;" src="https://bandcamp.com/EmbeddedPlayer/album=3033307561/size=large/bgcol=333333/linkcol=0f91ff/tracklist=false/artwork=small/transparent=true/" seamless><a href="https://submotionorchestra.bandcamp.com/album/finest-hour">Finest Hour by Submotion Orchestra</a></iframe>